formkit/docs-content/3.inputs/checkbox.md

 data: [
   {
     event: ["space"],
-    description: "Enable checkbox toggling whenever the input is in focus."
+    description: "Toggles the checked state of the currently focused input."
   }
 ]
 ---